 Visitors are an essential part of our patients' experience, and we are working diligently to help patients stay connected to their loved ones.
-Your understanding and cooperation with our visitation policy are appreciated.
+We must also ensure that equally essential COVID-Safe Standards are in place.

-Hospitalized inpatients are permitted one designated visitor.
+Hospitalized patients are permitted one designated visitor.
 Requests for visitors due to special circumstances, such as end-of-life, will be considered on a case-by-case basis

 - All visitors and patients will be screened before entering the hospital.
 Visitors with flu-like symptoms and those with a positive or pending COVID-19 test will not be granted access.

-- Visitors should wear a mask at all times, practice hand hygiene and observe social distancing.
+- Visitors should wear a surgical or medical grade mask, practice hand hygiene and observe social distancing.
 They will be provided an appropriate mask if they don't have one.

 - Non-emergency patients and visitors may enter hospitals only at the main entrance, with the exception of laboring mothers, who should enter at the Family Birth Center Entrance.

 - Emergency patients and visitors should enter hospitals at emergency room entrances.

 - The Turner McCall Boulevard parking deck at Floyd Medical Center will remain closed to the public.